 Assessing student performance to measure the progress of each subgroup of students, and to clearly identify achievement gaps in our state, remains a critical focus of the department.
 As such, we will continue to closely monitor test participation rates going forward.

-Wisconsin’s accountability system reports on the performance of all public schools and districts, including charter schools, and private school participating in a parental choice program.
+Wisconsin’s state accountability system reports on the performance of all public schools and districts, including charter schools, and private school participating in a parental choice program.

 Beginning in 2011‐12, a comprehensive accountability index replaced the Adequate Yearly Progress (AYP) system.
 The index approach uses multiple measures and classifies schools along a rating continuum.
 The ratings determine the level of support a school receives, ranging from rewards and recognition for high performing schools to state intervention for the lowest performing schools in the state.
-Accountability scores, ratings, and a 5 star rating system (as of the 2015-16 report cards) are reported annually in the School and District Report Cards.
+Accountability scores, ratings, and a 5 star rating system (as of the 2015-16 report cards) are reported annually in the Accountability Report Cards.

 Accountability report cards include outcomes in four priority areas:

 - Student Achievement measures the level of knowledge and skills among students in the school, compared to state and national standards.
 It includes a composite of reading and mathematics performance by the “all students” group in the Wisconsin Student Assessment System (WSAS) for all tested grades in the school.